-"Real" demonstrative evidence is the actual thing involved in the case.
-It is almost always admissible.
+"Real" demonstrative evidence is the actual thing involved in the case, but it may be used as demonstrative evidence, and if so, it is almost always admissible.
 For example, if a dentist drops a file down his patient's throat, the file is real evidence.
 Insuring that the jury can touch and look at the file after it's been removed from the client's intestines is the most effective way to show the instrumentality of harm.
-While the file may be small, a demonstrative photograph of it can be blown-up quite large and make it all the more grisly.
+While the file may be small, a demonstrative photograph (a representation of the file) of the can be blown-up quite large and make the story you are trying to convey to the jury all the more grisly.

-For an interesting discussion about a cowboy using a saddle in the courtroom to help him demonstrate why he is no longer able to ride horses see Nancy J. Turbak, Accentuate the Positive, TRIAL, Sep.
+37 For an interesting discussion about a cowboy using a saddle in the courtroom to help him demonstrate why he is no longer able to ride horses see Nancy J. Turbak, Accentuate the Positive, TRIAL, Sep.
 1994 at 63

-For a discussion of how and where evidence should be held in a courtroom, see DR. JAMES RASICOT, NEW TECHNIQUES FOR WINNING JURY TRIALS 193 (1990)
+38 For a discussion of how and where evidence should be held in a courtroom, see DR. JAMES RASICOT, NEW TECHNIQUES FOR WINNING JURY TRIALS 193 (1990)